 Great power combined with a wide belt and speed means better and faster performance saving you precious time.

-This sander will tackle any task will that be soft or hardwood and will last you ages thanks to the labyrinth construction, which seals the motor and bearings from debris contamination.
+This sander will tackle any task like sanding soft or hardwoods and will last you ages thanks to the labyrinth construction, which seals the motor and bearings from debris contamination.

 Despite being a powerful tool, this sander is one of the quietest on the market at only 84 dB and will even allow you to work without the ear protection, not that I recommend that anyway.